green-party-dublin-central/nh-web/site/content/post/planning-application-for-702-unit-apartment-complex-in-east-wall.md

   city.
 A summary of some of the details of the development are included below.
 image: img/castleforbes2-sm.jpg
 ---
+**Neasa’s observation to An Bord Pleanála**

+Neasa submitted this [set of observations](https://neasahourigan.com/docs/Observations-on-Castleforbes-SHD-ABP.pdf) to An Bord Pleanála.

 **Public meeting**

 At 7pm on Monday 11th Jan 2021 Neasa hosted a online meeting to discuss the application, hear any observations from people in the area and to outline the process for sending an observation to An Bord Pleanála. [](https://m.neasahourigan.com/castleforbes)